jpsca/formidable/docs/content/messages.md

 ///

-They are generic by design, for example the message for a `"required"` error is `"Field is required"`, which can be good enough in some cases but it *feels* generic.
+These messages are intentionally generic.
+For example, the `"required"` error message is simply `"Field is required"` - functional but generic.

-Some of the messages have placeholders, for example the `"min_length"` error - when a text is shorter than required - is `"Must have at least {min_length} characters"`.
-The `{min_length}` part will be replaced by a value of that name in the `field.error_args` dictionary.
-That way, the same message can be reused for different settings.
-You can do the same with your custom messages.
+Some messages include placeholders.
+For example, the `"min_length"` error message (used when text is shorter than required) is `"Must have at least {min_length} characters"`.
+The `{min_length}` placeholder is replaced with the corresponding value from the `field.error_args` dictionary.
+This system allows messages to be reused with different parameters, and you can use the same approach in your custom messages.

 ## Global messages